Have you ever wandered through a health food store and wondered, “Just how popular are these herbal supplements?” The answer might surprise you.

 Source: American Family Physician

-Understanding the potential interaction risks for herbal supplements is an important step to take in order to ensure that you make the best choice for your health.
+Understanding potential interaction risks for herbal supplements is crucial to ensuring you make the best choice for your health.
 Goldenseal and St. John’s wort are two herbal supplements known for their possible serious drug interactions.

-Both of these alternatives have the potential to interact with prescribed medications, causing unintended consequences and possible long-term health implications.
+Both alternatives can interact with prescribed medications, causing unintended consequences and possible long-term health implications.
 In some cases, these symptoms are severe enough to require medical attention.

-Before adding a dietary supplement to your routine, discussing it with a medical professional is key to avoiding dangerous reactions between medications and natural treatments.
+Before adding a dietary supplement to your routine, discussing it with a medical professional is essential to avoiding dangerous reactions between medications and natural treatments.

 In a 2020 FDA analysis of 147 products advertised as containing CBD, another top-selling herbal supplement, almost all had levels of CBD that did not match the product description.